ugwutotheeshoes/remix-url-shortener/README.md

-# quiz-app
+# Remix URL Shortener
- Quiz app built with Appwrite and Remix
+This is a URL Shortener built with Remix and Appwrite function template - URL Shortener